velvia/links/README.md

 Great general Scala knowledge:

+* [Visual Scala Reference](https://superruzafa.github.io/visual-scala-reference/index-en.html) - all the Scala collections methods with pictures diagramming their usage
 * [Implicit Design Patterns in Scala](http://www.lihaoyi.com/post/ImplicitDesignPatternsinScala.html) - great overview from LiHaoYi on all the different uses of implicits
 * [The Human Side of Scala](http://tech.gilt.com/post/53274999512/the-human-side-of-scala/) - great post on styling Scala for readability
 * [Sneaking Scala Through the Back Door](http://www.slideshare.net/diannemarsh/sneaking-scala-through-the-back-door) - how to promote Scala in an organization